kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 The room erupts in a storm of decaying fists and groans.
 Elara doesn’t hesitate, rushing past Halite into the doorway. *“Fae ignis!”* she sings, strumming a sharp, dissonant chord on her harp.
 A wave of violet light washes over the room, bathing three of the shambling figures in an eerie glow, their rot suddenly, sickeningly vivid.

 “Light ‘em up, I’ll knock ‘em down!”
 Gerhard yells.
 His arrow and a bolt of crackling shadow from Kragor converge on the nearest glowing corpse, blowing it apart in a spray of dust and dried viscera.
-Kragor levels a finger at a second, hissing a debilitating hex.
-“Your turn, Doctor Pepe.”

 Doctor Pepe sees his opening.
 A flash of dagger, a thrust of shortsword into the zombie, and he’s gone, melting back into the relative safety of the kitchen.
 “That’s how you fight like a rogue!” he pants.